 All of these technologies already exist, though they're far from widespread.
 Marketers and early adopters of "smart" homes, however, say that Internet-enabled lights, appliances and thermostats could change the way people see their homes.

 "Smart houses allow life to continue, but become assistive — or, in some cases, become adaptive," said Chis Dancy, a Denver-based early adopter and director of the software company BMC.
-[10 Intriguing Smart Home Technologies]
+[11 Odd and Intriguing Smart Home Technologies]

 Dancy is, by his own reckoning, one of the "most quantified" human beings on the planet.
 He wears a variety of sensors to measure his heart rate, temperature, efficiency at work and more.
 Unsurprisingly, this desire for data extends to his home.
 His bed has a sensor that measures his movement, breathing, snoring and heart rate.
 His thermostat and lights are connected to his smartphone.
 A sensor on his office desk tracks noise levels, temperature and humidity.
 Even his dogs wear motion sensors on their collars.